-Timber cavity barriers should be protected from masonry cladding by the use of a DPC.
-The cavity face of the cavity barrier should be left uncovered to allow drainage and ventilation of the timber.
+Timber cavity barriers should be protected from masonry and lightweight render cladding by the use of a DPC.
+The cavity face of the barrier should be left uncovered to allow drainage and ventilation of the timber.
 The use of timber cavity barriers around openings allows for effective sealing to be installed between them and the opening frame.